 How to survive redundancy?
 Don’t panic!

-Redundancy doesn’t have to be a disaster, as long as you plan what it is that you want.
+Redundancy doesn’t have to be a disaster, just as long as you plan what it is that you want.

-John Lewis and Boots are the latest additions to a long line of companies forced to swing the axe because of the havoc the virus is wreaking on their bottom line.
+John Lewis and Boots are the latest additions to a long line of companies swinging the axe because of the havoc COVID is wreaking on their bottom line.
 Recent figures from the Office for National Statistics (ONS) revealed that between March and June 650,000 people in the UK lost their jobs because of “weakened” economic conditions during the lockdown.
-The March/May unemployment rate, which held steady at 3.9%, was the one positive glimmer in a dismal sea of numbers, although there was a caveat: the reason why the figure hadn’t climbed was because people were not looking for work, so watch out for an upward swing when the job hunting kicks off in earnest!
+The March/May unemployment rate, which held steady at 3.9%, was the one glimmer of hope in a dismal sea of numbers, although there was a caveat: the reason why the figure hadn’t climbed was because people were not looking for work, so watch out for an upward swing when the job hunting kicks off in earnest!
 And don’t expect an overall improvement anytime soon.
 According to the Office for Budget Responsibility, UK unemployment could hit 3 million this year and 3.5 million in 2021.
 To put this into context the economy is on track for the “largest decline in annual GDP for 300 years” which is especially worrying for the most economically vulnerable.
 Remember, that behind every ugly statistic are stories of struggling families, broken communities, shattered dreams, rising poverty and a desperate loss of hope.
 Unemployment is a soul destroyer.
-I know, because I’ve been made redundant on two occasions and the first time it happened nearly broke me!
+I know, because I’ve been made redundant on two occasions and the first time it nearly broke me!

 Make sure you leave on good terms (especially if your ex-boss is writing your reference) as it’s always possible you might go back to the company in the future.
 A friend of mine was hired by her old firm as a consultant three years after she was made redundant.
-She had always got on well with her boss and was his first choice when he needed someone to help organise a new HR team.
+She had always got on well with her boss and was the obvious first choice when he needed someone to organise a new HR team.

 I would strongly urge anyone who has been made redundant to draw up a budget.
 You need to know how far your money will go in the days/weeks/months/years of unemployment.
-You might even be entitled to certain benefits, although that depends on your circumstances, so it’s worth talking to Citizens Advice or checking out financial websites like Money Advice Service (https://www.moneyadviceservice.org.uk/en)
+You might even be entitled to certain state benefits, although that depends on your circumstances, so it’s worth talking to Citizens Advice or checking out financial websites like Money Advice Service (https://www.moneyadviceservice.org.uk/en)

 Redundancy isn’t the end of the world (even though it might seem that way) as it can open the door to positive life changing decisions.
 It’s easy to feel disheartened when the axe falls, but don’t give in to those feelings.
 Use the time to plan a new direction and to embrace the changes that go with it because in the end everything will work out.